Christine Chapel

-Christine Chapel is a fictional character who appears in all three seasons of the American science fiction television series Star Trek: The Original Series, as well as Star Trek: The Animated Series and the films Star Trek: The Motion Picture and Star Trek IV: The Voyage Home.
-She also appears in all seasons of Star Trek: Strange New Worlds.
-Portrayed by Majel Barrett, she was the ship's nurse on board the Starfleet starship USS Enterprise.
-The younger version of Chapel appears as a more prominent character in the 2022 series Star Trek: Strange New Worlds, portrayed by Jess Bush.
+Christine Chapel is a fictional Starfleet nurse and later physician in the Star Trek franchise.
+Originally portrayed by Majel Barrett and later by Jess Bush, she appears in all three seasons of Star Trek: The Original Series, Star Trek: The Animated Series, the films Star Trek: The Motion Picture and Star Trek IV: The Voyage Home, and Star Trek: Strange New Worlds.
+Bush portrays a younger version of the character in Strange New Worlds, where Chapel has a substantially expanded role.